stefanprodan/swarmprom/README.md

 ![Alerts](https://raw.githubusercontent.com/stefanprodan/swarmprom/master/grafana/screens/alertmanager-slack-v2.png)

-Cloudflare has made a great dashboard for managing alerts, you can access unsee at `http://<swarm-ip>:9094`:
+Cloudflare has made a great dashboard for managing alerts.
+Unsee can aggregate alerts from multiple Alertmanager instances, running either in HA mode or separate.
+You can access unsee at `http://<swarm-ip>:9094` using the admin user/password set via compose up:

 ![Unsee](https://raw.githubusercontent.com/stefanprodan/swarmprom/master/grafana/screens/unsee.png)

-### Monitoring applications and backend services
+## Monitoring applications and backend services

 You can extend swarmprom with special-purpose exporters for services like MongoDB, PostgreSQL, Kafka, Redis and also instrument your own applications using the Prometheus client libraries.